stratopi-org/stratopi/README.md

 ## Software architecture

 All the software is written in Python 3 using standard PyPI packages.
 The pattern of each application is essentially poll for some data, and then insert that data into PostgreSQL.
+The exception being the communication application which pulls data from PostgreSQL and sends it via wireless networking.
 Originally, I was planning to run each application in a Docker container but decided to keep things as simple as possible and opted to use tried and true _systemd_ services for each application.
 [KISS](https://en.wikipedia.org/wiki/KISS_principle)!

 - ### [battery](https://github.com/stratopi-org/stratopi/tree/master/software/battery)